 The inspectors will use NUREG-1220, Revision 1, "Training Review Criteria and Procedures," to evaluate the effectiveness of training and qualification programs in meeting and maintaining job performance needs and to evaluate the licensee’s SAT process for analyzing, designing, developing, implementing, and evaluating training and qualification programs.

-Section 13.2 of the Safety Report for the facility includes a description of the training and retraining programs for licensed and non-licensed staff.
+Section 13.2 of the Safety Analysis Report for the facility includes a description of the training and retraining programs for licensed and non-licensed staff.

 Licensed Operator Training

-Verify that the licensee has designed, developed, implemented, and maintains a licensed operator training and requalification program that complies with 10 CFR 55, “Operators' Licenses,” Regulatory Guide 1.8, "Qualification and Training of Personnel for Nuclear Power Plants":
+Verify that the licensee has designed, developed, implemented, and maintains a licensed operator training and requalification program that complies with 10 CFR 55, “Operators' Licenses,” and any licensee commitments for training and qualification of the following (e.g., Regulatory Guide 1.8, "Qualification and Training of Personnel for Nuclear Power Plants"):

 1. Reactor operators